 16 - 21 May 2017

 The 2017 programme, the Festival’s most ambitious yet, hosted over 200 novelists, playwrights, song writers, scientists, historians, children’s writers, illustrators, journalists and poets, including 42 internationals, introduced a new spiegeltent venue, took to the streets, and hosted a glittering spoken word showcase.
 Featured writers included Lloyd Geering, Ian Rankin, Roxane Gay, Thomas Friedman, Anne Enright, Paul Beatty, Mpho Tutu Van Furth, A.N.
 Wilson, Ivan Coyote, Rupi Kaur, Teju Cole, George Saunders, Susan Faludi, John Lanchester, Mary Coughlan, Jay Rayner and Stan Grant.
-More than 5,700 students, from as far afield as Christchurch, filled the Aotea Centre for inspiring sessions with writers from Britain, US, Australia and New Zealand.
+More than 5,700 students, from as far afield as Christchurch, filled the Aotea Centre for inspiring sessions.
 Max Harris delivered the Michael King Memorial Lecture and Dame Fiona Kidman was the 2017 Honoured New Zealand Writer.

 10-15 May 2016